pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve existing system configuration.md

 ## View a specific component configuration

-Complete the following to view the configuration of a specific adapter:
+Complete the following to view the configuration of a specific component:

 1. Open command line.
 2. Type the following in the command line, replacing `<adapterId>` with the ID of the component, and press Enter.